jujufugh/jujufugh.github.io/data-management-library/database/multitenant-new/clone-plug-drop/clone-plug-drop.md

 ## Task 10: PDB relocation

 This section looks at how to relocate a pluggable database from one container database to another.
 One important note: either both container databases need to be using the same listener in order for sessions to keep connecting, or local and remote listeners need to be set up correctly.
+If both container databases are on the same host, then we need to be using the same listener, then we only change LOCAL\_LISTENER.
+If the the container databases are on two seperate servers, then we need to configure REMOTE\_LISTENER.
 For this lab we will change **CDB2** to use the same listener as **CDB1**.

 The tasks you will do in this step are:
 - Change **CDB2** to use the same listener as **CDB1**